amubits/Car-Evaluation-Predictive-Analysis/README.md

-# Car Evaluation Predictive Analysis
+# Multiclass classification Car Evaluation Predictive Analysis

 ## Overview
 This repository hosts the code and findings from a predictive analysis conducted on a car evaluation dataset, available at [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Car+Evaluation).